mkhan45/swat/report/main.typ

 - Procedures can only have up to two arguments (excluding dest)
     - because WASM module types must be predefined, we need to generate them after scanning Sax procs
+- Closures are pretty limited
+    - This is mostly because of WASM type generation and subtyping; the core mechanism should work arbitrarily.

 = Implementation